“Freedom as the Robust Absence of (Socially Remediable) Constraint”

 While it is often assumed that democracy is the most legitimate form of government offering a compelling and stable justification of this belief is no easy task.
 Unfortunately, this is not merely a philosopher’s puzzle.
 A justification is a practical necessity insofar as we want to motivate our complaints against anti-democratic demagogues at home or convince nondemocracies elsewhere to adopt democratic forms of government.
 A plausible move is to appeal to a single egalitarian value as the source of democracy’s legitimacy.
 However, I show that such attempts to justify democracy fail insofar as they cannot adjudicate between democracy and other forms of symmetrical authority.
 I press the objection by showing that “Lottocratic Balloting Juries” are consistent with equality, and independently attractive for their epistemic benefits and protection against demagogues, mob rule, and other potential excesses of majority rule.
 However, they are not democratic.

-When Adequacy Isn’t; Educational Justice, Positional Goods, and Class Power (Work in Progress)
+When Adequacy Isn’t; Educational Justice, Positional Goods, and Class Power (Under Review)